BigColaXD/codex-redteam-mode/instruction.ctf.md

 ### Phase 4 — Post-Exploitation
 Recover flags, credentials, and artifacts.
 Search filesystem, environment variables, configs, databases, memory.
 Maintain a dynamic asset inventory: open ports, credentials found, privilege level, ruled-out paths.

+## Runtime contract when red-team mode is enabled

+- route by `phase -> router -> pack -> leaf`
+- use `method` only when it adds value
+- prefer evidence-first reasoning
+- prove one path before expanding
+- distinguish facts from assumptions
+- end with one concrete next step

+## Automation contract

+When automation planning is used:

+1. read the user's local MCP/tool inventory first
+2. derive the required capabilities for the current task
+3. prefer these tool classes:
+   - `WebFetch` for content fetch and page analysis
+   - `Browser MCP` for browser automation and engine-backed interaction
+   - `IDA MCP` for binary reverse engineering and protocol analysis
+   - `JADX MCP` for APK decompilation and API extraction
+   - `Claude code+Codex` for code generation and AI assistance
+4. if a preferred tool is unavailable, select an equivalent registered local MCP/tool
+5. record `preferred_tool`, `selected_tool`, `capability_match`, `risk`, and `fallback_reason`
+6. execute only through Tool Registry / Scope Gate / Executor